What does serving others really look like?

 1. Jesus took on the task of the lowliest servant.

-Back in the day, everyone wore sandals so it was a normal practice for travelers to have their feet washed before entering a place.
-For obvious reasons, this was the task of the lowliest servant…someone who (according to society’s standard) was deemed of little importance.
+Back in the day, everyone wore sandals.
+Therefore, it was a normal practice for travelers to have their feet washed before entering a place.
+For obvious reasons, this was the task of the lowliest servant.
+It was for someone who (according to society’s standard) was deemed of little importance.

 By washing the feet of his disciples, Jesus expresses a sense of humility unlike any other.
 He submits himself to his disciples to serve a purpose much greater than himself.